ben-stover/Specter-Blocks/README.md

 # Specter-Blocks
-A simple browser-based game for one of my side projects: a free arcade site called GateOfMan.com
+A simple browser-based game.

-Note: The first version was released in August 2016 and the latest (v1.1.2) was released yesterday December 8th 2016.
+Note: The first version was released in August 2016 and the latest (v1.1.2) was released on December 8th 2016.